iSECPartners/LibTech-Auditing-Cheatsheet/README.md

 * Allows expiring of authenticated phone sessions from a web site
 * Does not unnecessarily cache or store sensitive data on the device
 * Does not log sensitive data to the system log
+* Android
+    * Does the application broadcast intents that can be received from other apps?
+    * Does the application store data on the SD card, where it can be read by any other app?

 ## Binary / Thick Client Defense in Depth